| The

 Of the way, the artistic m2 is inserted "in a setting with

-The district attorney of Republic
+an human figure"!
+(15) The district attorney of Republic

 having made interdiction to appraiser Mr. Jean-Claude Binoche